BhaskerGarudadri/jeff-mos-def.github.io/content/index.md

 You'll find notes on **PMP process groups, knowledge areas, and key project management concepts**, mapped together for easy reference.
 Since Quartz allows for knowledge linking, you can explore related topics as you navigate the content.

 I'll keep updating the site as I progress.
 Hope this helps!

+---

+19Mar25 Update:

+I've gotten through the L's of my defnitions, and have also started to, on text, make the associations to other terms.
+Those will be linked in the future.

+I've also added some resources I've used and will continue to do so.